RenderKit/embree/doc/src/intro.md

 (`rtcIntersect8` and `rtcOccluded8`), and ray packets of size 16
 (`rtcIntersect16` and `rtcOccluded16`).

-Ray streams in a variety of layouts are supported as well, such as streams of single rays (`rtcIntersect1M` and `rtcOccluded1M`), streams of pointers to single rays (`rtcIntersect1p` and `rtcOccluded1p`), streams of ray packets (`rtcIntersectNM` and `rtcOccludedNM`), and large packet-like streams in structure of pointer layout (`rtcIntersectNp` and `rtcOccludedNp`).

 See Sections [rtcIntersect1] and [rtcOccluded1] for a detailed description of how to set up and trace a ray.

 See tutorial [Triangle Geometry] for a complete example of how to trace single rays and ray packets.
-Also have a look at the tutorial [Stream Viewer] for an example of how to trace ray streams.

 Point Queries
 -------------